-Paul Klee (1879 – 1940) was an modern art master who fell in love with color after a visit to Tunisia.
-I love his “Ancient Harmony” painting (above) that twinkles with light and dark patches of color.
+Paul Klee was an modern art master who fell in love with color after a visit to Tunisia.
+His “Ancient Harmony” painting inspired this Paul Klee art lesson.

 - View and download Klee Color Study Grid

 - Card stock paper, white, 8.5″ x 11″

 - Oil pastels, Portfolio brand 24 pack recommended for lots of color choices

 - Print a grid paper for each students.

 - Students chose one of two color groups: light / dark or warm / cool.

 - They start by filling in each square in the center with an assortment of one group of colors.
 Example: either light or warm.

 - When a center ring is looking full, they switch to the other color in their chosen group, and color the outside colors randomly with those.